pbinkley/rcb-manual/sections/14-conclusion.md

 are virtually the only costs that need to be considered.
 In the printing technique, for instance, editions of one or two million copies incur so large a running cost that the first cost appears only as a negligible item in the total.
-In microcopying&nbsp;{%- include pagebreak.html canvas=354 -%}&nbsp;short items to order, as in the Bibliofilm
+In microcopying {% include pagebreak.html canvas=354 %} short items to order, as in the Bibliofilm
 Service, where administrative costs are such that it is more economical to make a new negative for every order than to save